 Pavement maintenance is a vital process in the City’s street management program.
 The City evaluates each road every three years.
 The evaluation identifies road surface deficiencies and establishes the residual surface life (RSL).
 The City has a policy to maintain streets at an average RSL of 12 years, according to GASB 34 requirements.
 The evaluation and RSL components define the type and timing of street improvements, including surface rejuvenation, patching, and replacement.
 Road Surface Maintenance More Information.

 The city has addressed several calls regarding rocks and gravel on Canyon Road, SR-146, at the mouth of American Fork Canyon.
 The road, shoulder, right of way, and slope (from which the rocks fall) are owned and maintained by Utah County.
 It is the responsibility of the County to clear the road.
 If you see an issue, please call the Utah County Public Works Deparpartment, or you may call the Cedar Hills city office.

 Anyone planning to cut into the road must complete a Street Cut Permit and have it approved and signed by the City Engineer prior to commencing work.
-Download a Street Cut and/or Excavation Permit.
+Download a Right of Way Permit.

 Street Parking Restrictions (see City Code 5-2-5: Parking Regulations)

 It is unlawful for any person to park or allow to remain parked any vehicle upon streets for more than 48 hours.
 Also, so as to provide access to snow plows for snow removal, it is unlawful for any person to park or allow to remain parked any vehicle upon streets from November 1 to the following March 31 upon said streets when:

 - Snow is falling or there is a visible amount of snow on the street;

 - The street has not been plowed since the snow fell;

 - The temporary parking of vehicles for a reasonably short period of time, not to exceed twelve (12) hours, to accommodate loading or unloading or the performance of service;